 For the oneM2M system, Background Data Transfer (BDT) allows the IN-AE/CSE to have some control over its transmissions to field domain nodes that use an underlying 3GPP network that provides transfer of data in the background.
-Namely, the IN-AE/CSE is provided with a list of potential transfer policies (time windows, with associated maximum bit rate) and charging condition so that the IN-AE/CSE may use a time window that is more favorable in terms of tariff/cost and/or overall throughput.
+Namely, the IN-AE/CSE is provided with a list of potential transfer policies (time windows, with associated maximum bit rate) and charging condition so that the IN-AE/CSE may use a time window that is more favourable in terms of tariff/cost and/or overall throughput.

 For the underlying 3GPP network, management of the background data traffic for UEs (such as M2M devices) may result in significant gains for the network.
-For example, it is expected that for some use cases, 3rd party entities will select the more underutilized time windows to take advantage of the more favorable tariff and/or cost for the charging conditions.
+For example, it is expected that for some use cases, 3rd party entities will select the more underutilized time windows to take advantage of the more favourable tariff and/or cost for the charging conditions.
 This effectively allows the MNO to spread the network utilization over time.

 The purpose of this feature is to provide a means for the oneM2M System to inform the underlying 3GPP network of parameters that can be used for optimizing the background data traffic over the underlying 3GPP network for a set of Field Domain Nodes (Ues).
 Such parameters may include the expected number of UEs in the set and amount of data to be transferred a desired/preferred time window for the data transfer to these UEs, and network area information.
 In response, the underlying 3GPP network may inform the oneM2M system about policies that may be used to meet the given background data transfer request.

-Background Data Transfer takes place in 3 steps.
+Background Data Transfer takes place in 3 steps:

 Policy Request and Selection: